Disney Plus: Every show, movie and original that Disney will stream -- and when

 Year one library highlights

-Star Wars will add The Last Jedi, Solo and The Rise of Skywalker over the course of the first year, completing the full library.

-And Pixar will add Coco, Incredibles 2 and Toy Story 4, rounding out its full catalog of films too.
+And Pixar will round out its full catalog of films by adding:

 You can also count on every theatrical Disney movie released in 2019 (and beyond) hitting Disney Plus roughly six to 10 months after its debut in theaters.